seL4/docs/Hardware/sabreLite.rst

 For board details see [[https://boundarydevices.com/product/sabre-lite-imx6-sbc/|Sabre Lite]]

 = Building for the Sabre Lite =
-For preset build config, use defconfigs called ''sabre_'' or'' imx6 ''
+For preset build config, use defconfigs called "sabre_" or "imx6"

 = Booting on the Sabre Lite =
 == Hardware Requirements ==
  * 5V/3A power supply
  * RS232 cable (or USB-RS232 adapter)
- * USB OTG cable for fastboot or Ethernet cable for TFTPboot
+ * USB OTG cable for Fastboot or Ethernet cable for TFTPboot

 == Board Setup ==
-The SabreLite can be configured to boot from either USB or SPI flash.
+The !SabreLite can be configured to boot from either USB or SPI flash.
 USB booting is typically only used when there is a failure in the SPI flash resident bootloader.
 One may use USB boot to temporarily boot u-boot and reflash the SPI memory.

 SPI flash contains a simple boot loader that will can boot from either SPI flash, or from an image starting at  block 2 of the SD or μSD card depending on which boot loader has been flashed.

-== Booting u-boot from USB ==
+== Booting U-Boot from USB ==
 USB booting offers a back door into the system.
 This method is usually only used to reprogram the SPI flash boot program.

-You will first need to acquire and compile the imx usb loader tool from
+You will first need to acquire and compile the IMX USB loader tool from

-{{{
+{{{#!highlight bash numbers=off
   git clone git://github.com/boundarydevices/imx_usb_loader.git
 }}}
 NOTE 1: The Element14 Sabrelite platform has its DIP switch mounted incorrectly.

 NOTE 2: The connection order is important.
 You may find that your USB-TTY converter has locked up.

  1. Move the DIP switch nearest the Ethernet port to the OFF position
  1. Move the DIP switch farthest from the Ethernet port to the ON position.
- 1. Plug the uUSB cable into the USB-OTG port located near the HDMI port.
+ 1. Plug the USB cable into the USB-OTG port located near the HDMI port.
  1. Connect the RS232 port to your computer and open minicom.
  1. Power up the device.

 Now you are ready to load your image into memory and execute:

-{{{
+{{{#!highlight bash numbers=off
 $ lsusb
 ....
 Bus 001 Device 019: ID 15a2:0054 Freescale Semiconductor, Inc.